-On arrival at Corfu airport, you will be greeted by our GBV representative (Agent Meander Travel), who will organise your transfer.
+If you have organized your transfer through the Agent Meander Travel, you will be greeted at the airport by their representative with a sign of Meander Travel in their hand.
 Depending on arrival time at airport and weather conditions you will travel by flying delphin ferry, (1 hour journey) or one of the vessels of Kamelia Lines (1'45), and in rare circumstances sea-taxi to Paxos (1 hour journey).
-Upon arrival in Paxos, we will pick you up from the harbour; the trip to Glyfada is then approx. 15 minutes by minibus.
-For more information about our transfer service click here.
+When requested or organized we will pick you up (Euro 3,00 per person one way) from the harbour; the trip to Glyfada is then approx. 15 minutes by minibus.

 There are 2 beaches in Glyfada: MONODENDRI beach just below the villas and GLYFADA beach, which can be reached by the path opposite the swimming pool.
 Most of the beaches on Paxos are pebble beaches.
 For your own comfort & safety we advise you to wear jelly shoes or something similar.
 The sun beds on Monodendri beach are free for our clients.